Meet LRIC’s Board members for 2017-2018

 Jennifer MacTavish – Ontario Sheep Marketing Agency

-Jenn MacTavish is a city kid who, while studying International Development at the University of Guelph, became enamored by agriculture and food.
-She never turned back and now has over 15 years of experience working with producers, processors and industry leaders.
-Jenn is currently the General Manager of the Ontario Sheep Marketing Agency (OSMA), a position she has held since April 2013.
+While studying International Development at the University of Guelph, Jenn became enamored by agriculture and food.
+She completed her MSc in Animal Science in 2001 and now has over 17 years of experience working with producers, processors and industry leaders.
+Jenn is currently the General Manager of the Ontario Sheep Farmers (OSF), a position she has held since April 2013.

-Prior to joining OSMA, Jenn spent 9 years as the Executive Director for the Canadian Sheep Federation and for a two year period during that time, she also worked as the Canadian National Goat Federation’s General Manager.
+Prior to joining OSMA, she spent 9 years as the Executive Director for the Canadian Sheep Federation and for a two-year period during that time, she also worked as the Canadian National Goat Federation’s General Manager.

-She is currently the Chair of the Canadian Animal Health Coalition, sits on the National Farmed Animal Health and Welfare Council and is on the Board of Directors for the Livestock Research Innovation Corporation.
+She is currently the Chair of the Canadian Animal Health Coalition, is the Vice-Chair of the Board of Directors for the Livestock Research Innovation Corporation and a volunteer mediator with Community Justice Initiatives in Kitchener.

 Dr. Cornelia Kreplin – Alberta Bio Innovates Solutions